-BHP wants to buy Anglo American, but what would the potential $60bn deal mean?
+BHP wanted to buy Anglo American, but not even A$75bn could get the deal over the line

-Nick Sundich Nick Sundich, April 26, 2024
+Nick Sundich, May 30, 2024

-Why BHP wants to buy Anglo American
+Why BHP wanted to buy Anglo American

-BHP gave several reasons including:
+When it first made its intentions clear, BHP gave several reasons including:

-• Economies of scale with Anglo America’s assets and long-term growth potential, combined with BHP’s higher margin assets, growth projects, free cash flows and balance sheet
+- Economies of scale with Anglo America’s assets and long-term growth potential, combined with BHP’s higher margin assets, growth projects, free cash flows and balance sheet

-• The combined company would have far greater commodity diversity with financial capacity to support M&A deals for future projects
+- The combined company would have far greater commodity diversity with financial capacity to support M&A deals for future projects

-• Operational synergies that would come from both mergers.
+- Operational synergies that would come from both mergers.

 But investors know it is really all about one commodity – copper.
 Copper is one of the most highly used metals because it conducts electricity well.
 The average Australian home has 90kg of copper, in wiring pipes and appliances.
 It occurs naturally in humans, animals and plans, can be mixed with other metals to form alloys, and is one of the most recycled metals in the world.
 It is a critical metal for EVs, used four times more in EVs than petrol based cars.
 While many other EV metals, like lithium and nickel, have plunged in recent years, it has not been the case with copper.
 LME copper prices have risen over 13% this year and are at the highest levels in 2 years.